 The City of Melville commissions a Community Wellbeing Survey every two years, with our latest survey now complete for 2021.
 Thank you to the 400 participants in this year's survey.
-An analysis of the data is now underway and results will be released in June this year.
+An analysis of the data is now underway and results will be released end of July this year.

 Reason for the Survey

 This Survey provides a key indicator for understanding and measuring our community’s perception of their quality of life (wellbeing).

 Through work previously done with the community, our residents told us there are six outcomes that impact their sense of wellbeing and in this survey we measure those outcomes.

 The outcomes are Clean and Green, Safe and Secure, Healthy Lifestyles, Growth and Prosperity, Sense of Community and, Sustainable and Connected Transport.

 The survey will be conducted by Thinkfield Intelligent Field Research, which is accredited to international standards for social research (ISO 20252).
 Thinkfield uses a telephone database of landline and mobile numbers to survey the City’s residents, meeting quotas that are set for gender, age and suburb to match the demographic composition of the City according to the 2016 Australian Bureau of Statistics Census.

 Residents will be asked to answer a series of questions and to select an answer that best describes their current life.
 The survey also includes two open-ended questions, both asking what more could be done in the community (a top priority and second priority) to support community wellbeing.